futel/twilio-sip-server/README-deploy.md

 # Add configuration for a new SIP client

-We can add a new SIP client after it has been added to the DigitalOcean Functions as described in dialplan-functions README-deploy.
+We can add a new SIP client after it has been added to the DigitalOcean Functions as described in dialplan-functions README-client.

 To add a new SIP client, we create a Twilio phone number and create a credential in the Twilio Credential List.
 If there is an unused phone number and credential, they can be re-used instead of creating a new one.
 We don't need to create a phone number for a client which doesn't allow incoming calls or outgoing emergency calls, and we can add a phone number later.